-The infamous "Snake Charmer" puzzle on the British version (November 1994), in which the partly-revealed animation appeared to show Mr. Chips engaging in an activity associated with 14-year-old boys.
+- The infamous "Snake Charmer" puzzle on the British version (January 1995), in which the partly-revealed animation appeared to show Mr. Chips engaging in an activity associated with 14-year-old boys.
 Cue everyone in the studio being reduced to fits of laughter.
 It really didn't help that the squares that were picked just happened to be the ones revealing Mr. Chips' rather unfortunately-shaped head and the head of the snake (which gave rise to the alternative thought that Mr. Chips might be jacking off with the snake.
 Or jacking the snake off).note

 - The "Snake Charmer" incident was surprisingly repeated again to a similar reaction in March 2014 during a Celebrities and their Mothers Edition with "Dicing with Death".
 Simply replace Mr. Chips with a chef and the snake with The Grim Reaper.
 When the first square was revealed, David Walliams covered his mother's eyes and told Stephen Mulhern he had no idea he was going to show his home movies.